PFLigthart/PFLigthart/README.md

 # 💫 About Me:
-I'm currently working on my Masters in Mechanical Engineering.
-It is focused on developing a hierarchical design framework for the efficient design of soft robots.
+I'm currently working on a PhD in Mechanical Engineering.
+It is focused on Numerical modeling of the Ilizarov external fixatio device.

 ## 🌐 Socials: